 Unlike DocuSign and Adobe Sign, you can create a free account and start using it immediately.
-Your free account will integrate with Google Drive, Dropbox, OneDrive, and Box and gives you access to notifications and reminders for free.
+Your free account will integrate with Google Drive, Dropbox, OneDrive, and Box, giving you free access to notifications and reminders.
 You can use the free account to send up to three signature requests per month.

 Need more signature requests?
 For just $10 per month, Signaturely gives you unlimited signature requests, so you can send as many documents as needed.

 Unlike other solutions, such as DocuSign and PandaDoc (check out some PandaDoc alternatives here), Signaturely gives you access to a fast, streamlined platform to get you started in no time.

-You can also assign a signer order and review your document right before sending it to make sure your signature has been added correctly and that there are no issues with the document.
+You can also assign a signer order and review your document before sending it to ensure your signature has been added correctly and that there are no issues with it.

-Once you send it, Signaturely will guide your signers throughout the signature process, and allow them to create their own eSignature if they don’t have one.
+Once you send it, Signaturely will guide your signers throughout the signature process, allowing them to create their own eSignature if they don’t have one.
 We also have an awesome Online Signature creator.

 Sign up for free to start using Signaturely today.

 Frequently Asked Questions: DocuSign vs. Adobe Sign